Software Engineering | Selenium: An Automation tool

 - It does not support record and playback functions.

-- It directly communicates with web-browser.
+- It directly communicates with the web browser.

 - Execution is faster.